 Only the ASA/DIN reminders on the rewind knob was different from the first model, ten years before.
 And the fixed prism house, of course.

 In addition to the winder knob on top, the Praktica IV featured a winder arm.
-But on the base plate!
+Not at the top, but on the base plate!
 To be operated by the right arm, thereby functioning better than the Canon solution of 1959.

 1964: Praktica V: